With over 180-years of experience in ocean freight,

 If your goods are coming from China to the UK, the ocean freight will take approximately 30 days to get to the Port of Felixstowe, or 36 days to get to the Port of Liverpool.
 This is because most vessels from China will go to Felixstowe but Liverpool containers will need transhipping in Europe first.

 From arrival, your goods will be booked for delivery to you.
 This is usually within 5 days because of container free time but there may be longer free time available with certain carriers.
-In order to collect the container, is must be customs cleared and the Bill Of Lading presented to the carrier.
+To collect the container, it must be customs cleared and the Bill Of Lading presented to the carrier.

 Cory Brothers can give an accurate forecast for whatever movements you need.
 Contact us today.

 Ocean freight is far cheaper than air freight if the only metric is transport cost by weight or per piece.
 If there is value in having the goods faster, or there are infrequent orders for a certain item that attracts high storage costs to keep on hand, then air freight could be a cheaper option overall.